-The MAC submitted comments stating that it disagreed with the Board's finding that it had improperly calculated the VDA payment for the Provider.
-The MAC noted the Board's holding specifically disregarded multiple decisions by the Administrator, as well as the recent Eighth Circuit decision in Unity, and questioned the legality and propriety of the Unity decision as part of its rationale for disregarding that case.
-The MAC also argued that the Board's decision relies on the 2018 IPPS Final Rule, which is prospective only, and thus, does not apply.
-The MAC stated that the Administrator has overturned several Board decisions on this issue, and that the Administrator's methodology, which was upheld in Unity, equates a provider's VDA to the difference between its fixed and semi-fixed costs and its DRG payment (subject to the ceiling).
-Contrary to this, the Board's methodology compared the estimated portion of the DRG payment related to fixed costs to the hospital's fixed costs to generate a "fixed cost percentage" of the DRG payment.
-The MAC noted that the Board's decision requires a "fixed cost percentage", despite the fact that the Board lacked the actuarial data to determine the split between fixed and variable costs related to
+The MAC commented, asking that the Administrator reverse the Board's decision with respect to the VDA calculation and uphold the determination and methodology utilized by The MAC noted that the Board disregarded multiple decisions by the Administrator, the recent Eighth Circuit decision in Unity HealthCare v.
+Azar, and the recent decision of the D.C.
+District Court in Stephens County Hospital v.
+Becerra.
+The MAC stated that the Administrator's methodology, which was upheld in Unity, equates the Provider's VDA to the difference between its fixed and semi-fixed costs and its DRG payment (subject to the ceiling).
+That methodology compares fixed costs to total Medicare payments and disregards variable costs.
+Instead, the Board compared the estimated portion of the DRG payment related to fixed costs to the hospital's fixed costs to generate a "fixed cost percentage".
+The MAC noted that the Board's methodology, according to past Administrator decisions, "does not have any source of authority pursuant to CMS guidance, regulations or underlying purpose of the VDA amount."
+The MAC pointed out that the Board lacked the IPPS actuarial data to determine the split between fixed and variable costs related to a DRG payment, and that the Board generated another workaround that is not supported by statute or regulation - it utilized the MAC's fixed/variable cost percentages as a proxy.
+As such, the MAC asked that the Administrator reverse the Board's decision and find that the MAC utilized the proper methodology, which has been used repeatedly by the Administrator and upheld by the Eighth Circuit.